 His Nu Metal Cover Of Prodigy's 'Fire Starter'Video: YouTube2,066398Are you cringing?

 He Told NPR Host Terry Gross To Welcome Him 'With Open Legs'

 In an interview-gone-wrong on NPR's Fresh Air, Gene Simmons made his views about women very clear to host Terry Gross when she broached the subject of his codpiece:

 It holds in my manhood.
 Otherwise it would be too much for you to take.
 You'd have to put the book down and confront life.
 The notion is that if you want to welcome me with open arms, I'm afraid you're also going to have to welcome me with open legs.

 Gross replied by saying Simmons's statement was "an obnoxious thing to say" and asked him if that "shtick" was the only way he could talk to women.
 Simmons fired back, alleging he's actually quite progressive.

 The interview got off to a bad start when Simmons accused Gross of butchering his Israeli name with her "gentile mouth," apparently oblivious of the fact that Gross is also Jewish.
-He then proceeded to talk like an insecure-but-arrogant high school student intent on proving to the world how clever he is.
-Simmons refused to let NPR post the interview online, and stated he was unhappy with Gross' perceived "holier-than-thou" attitude.
+Simmons refused to let NPR post the interview online.
+He later stated he was unhappy with Gross's perceived "holier-than-thou" attitude.3,054625Are you cringing?